 Wakefield Community Access TV and Media Center (WCAT) is Wakefield’s community media partner, offering a communication platform for dialogue, civic engagement, and diverse perspectives not generally available from commercial media.
 We are committed to excellence in storytelling and information access for all our citizens.

 Founded in 1990, WCAT-Wakefield first began broadcasting from a facility on Water Street with a staff of two.
 It moved to the Senior Center, then to the former Montrose School before landing at its current location.
 Since 2003, WCAT-Wakefield has created, produced, broadcast, and more recently, streamed content from a modern studio behind Wakefield Memorial High School on 24 Hemlock Road.

-Today, WCAT broadcasts content using two fully functional, HD-compatible studios, with coordinated control rooms and editing stations.
+Today, WCAT broadcasts content related to the Wakefield community via RCN, Comcast and Verizon cable channels.
+Additionally, WCAT also broadcasts on the internet through its VOD system and YouTube.
 The WCAT studio includes a modern conference room, available for rental to members and community partners.

-WCAT’s programs range from government/school committee meetings to political debates; school performances and sports events to local performances; and from educational and informative discussions, to award-winning feature documentaries.
+WCAT’s programs cover from government/school committee meetings to political debates; school performances and sporting events to local performances; and from educational and informative discussions, to award-winning feature documentaries.
 In addition, WCAT broadcasts/streams classic movies and television series on the public channel.

 If it’s happening out there, we’re capturing it in here.